-Meet the Shakers in the Berkshires
+Meet the Shakers With Your Kids In The Berkshires

 The Hancock Shaker Village (1843 Housatonic Street, Pittsfield, MA 01201, 413/443-0188) is open daily 11am-5pm from May through October, although due to the pandemic, hours will be irregular after Labor Day.
 Step back to an era when the Shaker community believed in “hands to work and hearts to God.”